tom7/HiGHS/src/terminology.md

 ### Dual values for continuous optimization

-When none of the decision variables is required to take integer values, the problem is said to be __continuous__.
-For continuous problems, each variable and constraint has an associated __dual variable__.
+When none of the decision variables is required to take integer values, the model is said to be __continuous__.
+For continuous models, each variable and constraint has an associated __dual variable__.
 The values of the dual variables constitute the __dual solution__, and it is for this reason that the term __primal solution__ is used to distinguish the optimal values of the decision variables.
-At the optimal solution of a continuous problem, some of the decision variables and values of constraint functions will be equal to their lower or upper bounds.
+At the optimal solution of a continuous model, some of the decision variables and values of constraint functions will be equal to their lower or upper bounds.
 Such a bound is said to be __active__.
 If a variable or constraint is at a bound,